 (e) The system will guide you further to copy certain codes from your dashboard display into your wp-config.php and .htaccess files.
 You must accomplish it and SAVE your work.

 Step 5: Creating Sites

-Now you can start creating individual sites for your choosen subdomains.
+Now you can start creating individual sites for your chosen subdomains.
 You should navigate to WordPress dashboard > My Sites > Network Admin > Sites.
-You will prompted with the panel as per the above picture.
-You can Click on Add New button to start adding data for your new site as per the following image.
+The system will display the picture as above.
+You can Click on Add New button to start adding data to your new site as per the following image.

-As it is obvious, you are required to enter your subdomain url, site title name, site language and Admin Email.
-Please remember that if the Admin Email which you enter for a particular site is not in the database than you will be prompted to create a separate username and password who will manage this site as a standard Admin.
+As it is obvious, you must enter your subdomain URL, site title name, site language, and Admin Email.
+Please remember that if the Admin Email which you enter for a particular site is not in the database then the system will prompt to create a separate username and password who will manage this site as a standard Admin.